pitt-crc/bank/docs/source/index.rst

 exceeds a given threshold.
 These notifications are configurable and can be sent based on:

- 1. The percent usage of an account's allocation,
+ 1. The percent usage of an account's allocation
  2. The number of days left until an account is scheduled to expire
  3. Whether an account has run out of service units